Question 1: Are the Libraries now open?

 Answer: Media reserves will be a fully online pilot service.
 Whenever possible, the library will purchase 1-year or 3-year streaming licenses from academic streaming film vendors.
 If a film is not available via any academic or commercial streaming platform, then the library will digitize the DVD edition held in our library collection and make it available streaming to students enrolled in your class via Canvas.
 Please note: if the film is available via a commercial platform such as Netflix or Amazon Prime, we are unable to digitize the library’s DVD; please include a Netflix or Amazon Prime account in your list of required textbooks.
-More information will be forthcoming on the media reserves for faculty page by late July 2020.
+More information is on the media reserves for faculty page.

 Question 13: Can I check DVDs or CDs out from Media Services?

 Answer: All media items, including DVDs, BluRays, CDs, and media items that accompany books, may be checked out via the Request option in Library Search.
 Items requested by 5:00PM Monday - Friday will be checked out to patrons and made available by 12:00PM the next working day for pick up on the 1st floor of Howard-Tilton Memorial Library.
 (Deliveries to Matas Library will require extra time.)

 Question 14: Will the viewing, listening, and electronic piano keyboard stations in Media Services be available?

 Answer: The viewing stations, listening station, and electronic piano keyboard will be temporarily removed for community health reasons.
 However, if a viewing station is required to support individual research that cannot be otherwise accomplished via streaming resources or checking out a DVD, a temporary, single-user station may be set up in the library upon request.
 Please contact the Media Services department at email@example.com with your resource need.